Ainsley Beauchamp Certified Equine Therapist

 Difficulty going up or down hill

-Increases resistance/ decreased performance
+Increased resistance/ decreased performance

 Rushes through his work